Stormy Daniels Confirms Via Puppet She ‘Had Sex with Married Man at Golf Tournament’

 Though the adult star, 38, did not clarify if she signed a nondisclosure agreement about her past with Trump, the mother of one tried her best to avoid the host’s questions about her 2011 In Touch interview in which she had described multiple sexual encounters, allegedly before signing the agreement to stay silent.

-The excerpts surfaced once again after the Wall Street Journal reported that a lawyer for Trump arranged a $130,000 payment to Daniels a month before the 2016 election so she’d keep quiet about an alleged affair.
+The excerpts surfaced after the Wall Street Journal reported that a lawyer for Trump arranged a $130,000 payment to Daniels a month before the 2016 election so she’d keep quiet about an alleged affair.

 RELATED: ‘Furious’ Melania Trump’s Escape to Mar-a-Lago Spa Cost Taxpayers $64,000: Report

-Admitting that she had never read the transcript of the magazine’s interview, Kimmel asked Daniels if everything published was true.
+Daniels admitted that she had never read the transcript of the magazine’s interview, with Kimmel asking if everything published was true.
 “Not as it is written,” the adult entertainer said.
 “I honestly haven’t seen the whole transcript.
 I’m honestly too scared to look at it.”

 When Kimmel repeated multiple lines from the transcript, Daniels nervously admitted, “I thought this was a talk show, not a horror movie.”